 This brothel, called the Green House, brings together the innocent and the corrupt: Bonificia, a young Indian girl saved by the nuns only to become a prostitute ; Father Garcia, struggling for the church ; and four best friends drawn to both excitement and escape.

 The conflicting forces that haunt the Green House evoke a world balanced between savagery and civilization – and one that is cursed by not being able to discern between the two.

-Nobel laureate Mario Vargas Llosa’s newest novel follows two fascinating characters whose lives are destined to intersect: neat, endearing Felícito Yanaqué, a small businessman in Piura, Peru, who finds himself the victim of blackmail; and Ismael Carrera, a successful owner of an insurance company in Lima, who cooks up a plan to avenge himself against his two lazy sons who want him dead.
+Nobel laureate Mario Vargas Llosa’s newest novel follows two fascinating characters whose lives are destined to intersect.
+Neat, endearing Felícito Yanaqué, a small businessman in Piura, Peru, who finds himself the victim of blackmail.
+And on the other side Ismael Carrera, a successful owner of an insurance company in Lima, who cooks up a plan to avenge himself against his two lazy sons who want him dead.

 Felícito and Ismael are, each in his own way, quiet, discreet rebels: honourable men trying to seize control of their destinies in a social and political climate where all can seem set in stone, predetermined.
-They are hardly vigilantes, but each is determined to live according to his own personal ideals and desires―which means forcibly rising above the pettiness of their surroundings.
+They are hardly vigilantes.
+But each is determined to live according to his own personal ideals and desires.
+This means forcibly rising above the pettiness of their surroundings.

 A fictionalized biography of the youth of Vargas Llosa, the story presents itself as a sentimental and artistic education of a budding young writer in Lima in the 1950s, where the radio drama series of the genial Pedro Camacho holds the nation in suspense.

 Our comment : A very good book to know Mario Vargas Llosa.
 Easy to read and a good introduction to Lima of the time.

 White rock (2006)